cjakabos/portfolio-web/README.md

 ## Installing instructions

 Check each component to see its details and instructions.
 Note that all applications should be running (start them in reading order) at once for full operation.
-Further instructions are available in the classroom.
+Either follow base of full functionality procedure.

+1. Base functionality:
+- [CloudInterface](cloudinterface/README.md): first main project of nanodegree program, when run alone, no Cars or Pets interface available.

+2. Full functionality with base and extra layers:
 - [Eureka](eureka): microservice registration and discovery.
 - [Boogle Maps](boogle-maps/README.md): a mock service to simulate a backend for vehicle location.
 - [Pricing Service](pricing-service/README.md): a mock service to simulate a backend for vehicle pricing.
 - [Vehicles API](vehicles-api/README.md): second main project of nanodegree program.
 A REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address.
+- [Petstore](petstore/README.md): third main project of nanodegree program.
+A REST API to maintain petstore data with pets, owners, employees and schedules.
 - [CloudInterface](cloudinterface/README.md): first main project of nanodegree program, extended to communicate with the Vehicles API and send/receive data with it.

 1. Compile and package application in each subfolder: